 Your metabolism does start to slow down later in life, though.
 This is typically due to hormonal changes.
 Hormones are the chemical messengers of the body.
 They are made in one location in the body, then sent to “target organs and systems” to perform a function.
 “As we age, changes naturally occur in the way body systems are controlled,” says Medline Plus.
 Women experience a drop in estrogen levels during menopause, while men often have a gradual decrease in testosterone levels with age.

 Speaking of which, gender matters, too: Even when differences in weight and body composition are factored in, women burn five to 10 percent fewer calories when sedentary than men, according to research, published in The Journal of Clinical Investigation.

-While you can’t control your gender or your age, there are factors in your metabolic rate that you can control.
+While you can’t control your gender or your age, there are factors in your metabolic rate that you can control to boost your metabolism.
 The amount you sleep can affect how your body processes calories.
 Your hydration levels also matter: According to Medical News Today, research shows that drinking water can boost resting metabolism, burn calories and lead to weight loss.